IceChes/Foundation/README.md

 # Versioning
 The Foundation uses a special incrementing version system.
 Increments in the number after the period means that one or more parts need to be reprinted to upgrade, and/or 2 purchased components or less need to be swapped out or added.
 Increments in the first number mean that more than 2 purchased components need to be swapped out or added.

-# V2.0 Changelog
+# 1.0 Changelog

-- Sunk down bolts.
-- Created the Foundation EVA toolhead.
-- Updated the machine's appearance.
-- Strengthened some parts.
-- Cut more bed weight.
-- Changed to M5 belt idlers.
+- Uploaded printer.